| Title: | R6 Reference Class Based Data Structures |

 The immutable methods do not change the instance.

-returns a boolean indicating
+has(key)The method has returns a boolean indicating

-if the dictionary contains the element with the key "key
+if the dictionary contains the element with the key "key".

 Both of the following two sentences are equivalent: